 The Organization leases office facilities on Wood Street in Trenton, New Jersey under a lease with Wood Street Housing Partnership, LP until March 2025.
 Under this lease, the Organization is not charged for base rent, but it is charged tenants' pro rata share of utilities, taxes and insurance allocable to the occupied space.
 The lease is a triple net lease that requires the Organization to be responsible for all repairs or other operating costs.
-A separate, 15-year lease with Wood Street Housing Partnership, LP that expires in September 2017, provides smaller satellite office space at another nearby location in Trenton, New Jersey under similar terms.
+A separate, 15-year lease with Wood Street Housing Partnership, LP that expired in September 2017, provided smaller satellite office space at another nearby location in Trenton, New Jersey under similar terms.
+There was no new lease subsequent to the expiration and the office space is currently being rented on a month-to-month basis.